fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 (see
 [Figure 2-2]
 along with many other
+signals.
-signals.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch02.html) This downstream system will determine whether it is worth investing in a given area or not.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch02.html) This downstream system will determine whether it is worth investing in a given area or not.
 Getting this right is critical, as it directly affects [revenue].